 Harefield Great Pit SSSI

 Little remains to be seen of the Great Pit, a former chalk quarry which closed mid 20th century and was used for landfill in the 1960s.
 Only a small exposure has been left to preserves the geological record of rock layers directly above the chalk in this area.
-Of great importance are two layers from the time of the Paleocene-Eocene Thermal Maximum:

 The sand was quarried at several pits in Harefield and used in brick making and construction.
 Here it is golden and surprisingly fine.
 Badgers choose to build their setts in it because it is easy to dig.